lazerwalker/storyboard/README.md

 If you're using it in a browser context, its namespace is placed in the global variable `storyboard`.
 So, the one real change over the above usage docs is you'll want to use `new storyboard.Game()` as a constructor instead of `new Game()`.

-The `tests` folder contains a fair number of BDD-style tests.
+The `tests` folder contains a fair number of BDD-style tests. `yarn test` runs 'em.

 ## iOS Project?